Toronto Market Analysis

 What does this predict?

-The first of our three predictive stats is the sales to new list ratio (or SNLR) which increased in February, going up by 15.9% to 52.6%, which is effectively a 43% increase in one month.
+The SNLR increased in December, going up by 14% to 65%, which is effectively a 27% increase in one month.
 This could push the average price up next month, however we do need to also consider what sort of market the current SNLR lands us in this month.
-In this case, given the SNLR of 52.6% we would describe Toronto as a balanced market.
-In such a market, there is strong likelihood that the average price will remain flat (unchanged) in the next month.
-When we combine the change from last month with the current SNLR, there is slight indication that prices will rise next month in Toronto.
+In this case, given the SNLR of 65% we would describe Toronto as a bit of a a seller’s market but not far off from being balanced.
+In such a market, there is moderate likelihood that the average price will rise next month.
+When we combine the change from last month with the current SNLR, we believe that prices will rise next month in Toronto.

 How will the condo market do?

-If we look at just the condo market, the sales to new list ratio (or SNLR) increased in February, going up by 16.8% to 49.8%, which is effectively a 51% increase in one month.
-This could push the average price up next month, but given we’re basically at a balanced market now, we would say there is slight indication that the average price will drop next month.
-When we combine the change from last month with the current SNLR, there is a good chance that prices will remain flat next month in for condo units in the city.
+If we look at just the condo market, we see that it increased in December, going up by 8% to 52%, which is effectively a 17% increase in one month.
+An SNLR of 52% means we would describe the condo market as a balanced market right now.
+In such a market, there is strong likelihood that the average price will remain flat (unchanged) in the next month.
+Take the month over month change and combine it with the current SNLR and there is a good chance that prices will remain flat next month in the condo segment of the Toronto market.

 As we turn to active listings, we need to be clear about what that means.
 The number used for active listings is the number of actual, currently for sale properties at the end of the month.
 This number is therefore comprised of the older listings already on the market at the start of the month, plus any new listings that didn’t sell in the month, less any older or new listings that did sell before the end of the month.